Superkat32/bonzibuddy/README.md

-# BonziBUDDY - ModFest 1.21
+# BonziBUDDY - ModFest Carnival
 ## Your best friend on the internet is now in Minecraft!

 ### Bonzi Buddy can...
 - Preform a trick!
 - Play a game!
+- Send emails!
 - P... preform another trick!
 - Straight up perish
 - Give you hats if you play his game!